dnadesign/shipistrano/README.md

 Feel free to checkout some of the other examples that Shipistrano can play with, to get an idea of the flexibility of the concept.

+The `capfile` contains links to particular recipes an application might need.
+For instance the MySQL and Postgres helpers are separate helpers which can be included depending on what solution your application is using.
+Simple load the helper and ensure you implement the variables required.

+A capfile with an application that has a Postgres database might include the
+following:

+  // capfile
+  set :pgsql_user, "username"
+  set :pgsql_database, "database"

+  load 'cap/lib/shipistrano/helpers/postgres'

 After copying the example you want to follow, you'll need to edit the `capfile` to customize the picture to exactly what you want it to look like.
 Open the file in a TextEditor of your choice, and alter away.
 Remember, the examples provide